Launch an FTP site on Windows Server (Intra)

 - Use port 21

-- Intranet work environment
+- Intranetwork environment

-Create an account with an FTP connection
+Create an account for the FTP connection

 Right-click Users and select New User.

-Select the "Groups you belong to" tab and delete Users.
+Select the Groups I belong to tab and delete Users.

-Create folders to use for FTP destinations
+Create a folder to use for the FTP connection destination

 You can create it anywhere you want.
-However, don't use folders associated with your Windows account or other locations that may change depending on your environment.
+However, don't use folders tied to your Windows account or anywhere else that might change depending on your environment.
 Here we are creating "C:\FtpFolder\".

-Click the "Add" button.
+Click the Add button.

-Build an FTP server
+Building an FTP server

 Install the FTP server role on Windows Server.